 This task provides for the operation of the TARS by the ASP.
 The data entry staff time, hardware and software maintenance and data processing charges needed to carry out the daily work are covered by this task.
 This task will also provide for retaining the services of a qualified firm to input crash data in a timely manner.
-The portion of this task provided by the ASP will be funded with State funds and a portion funded with Section 402 funds and the portion out-sourced will be funded with Federal-aid Section 408 funds.
+The portion of this task provided by the ASP will be funded with Federal-aid Section 408 funds.